 The content team is made up of project managers who are responsible for guiding the translation and recording process.
 When their task is complete, they submit their work to our audio engineers who edit and master the recordings.
 These recordings are in turn used to program the virtual and physical Lingua Bear toys.

 Once a script is formalized, we select charismatic voice actors who can read the script in both the target language and in English.
 At times, we make accommodations for readers who are articulate in their native language but whose English is not sufficiently proficient.
 In these cases, we pair the reader with a surrogate English speaker.

 An important part of the Lingua Bear mission is to ensure that we provide continuing support to the communities and people we work with.
-That is why raised revenue is used for social entrepreneurship, community development, and/or school fees and tuition for minor and tribal community members.
+That is why raised revenue is used for social entrepreneurship, community development, and to pay royalties to participants.
 You may submit your letter of intent by clicking here or by navigating to our contact page.

 In order to reduce our ecological footprint, we incorporated interchangeable language cartridges (brains) in our design.
 They eliminate the need for entirely new toys for each additional language.
 The toy’s brains and other internal components are made of upcycled plastic, and its packaging is meant to be reused for collecting brains.

 Lingua Bear is sewn in Xonacatlán, a Nahuatl speaking town tucked in the Sierra Nevada mountains about an hour from Mexico City.
 In an era of app-based learning tools, our plush toy stands out by featuring collectible characters providing the user with a highly kinesthetic learning experience.